 The last of a series of changes to the child maintenance system was implemented on the 11th of August.
 Under the new system parents are encouraged to agree child maintenance between themselves, known as a ‘family-based arrangement’.
 Alternatively, they can use a new online banking-style self-service facility known as ‘Direct Pay’.
 Under this, the Child Maintenance Service (‘CMS’) will calculate the amount of the maintenance but the parents will have to arrange payments between themselves.
 If the parents are not able to cooperate then the CMS can be asked to calculate, collect and pay out the maintenance under the ‘Collect and Pay’ system, for which collection charges are payable.
-I have, of course, already commented here upon the new system, in this post.

 Family lawyers’ group Resolution has warned that the recent charges under the Collect and Pay system will hit vulnerable families the hardest.
 Stephen Lawson, Resolution family lawyer and member of its Child Maintenance Committee, said: “We’re concerned that these new charges may put many parents off using the Child Maintenance Service altogether.
 This means that children in vulnerable families may miss out on the maintenance support they need and deserve.”
 Quite.